-Electronic paper presents an exciting opportunity to install digital displays in locations not possible before, however, as demonstrated, successful eink deployments are anything but simple.
 Combining all the components of a quality e-paper signage project is no meagre task, making it easy to understand why so many past electronic paper projects had failed – the industry as a whole had not been mature enough.

 The e-paper digital signage ecosystem has evolved in great leaps in the last couple of years, with electronic paper signage finding itself better supported on all levels.
 Following a few key guidelines can now see an e-ink deployment succeed easily:

 - Work with a company that has experience with e-paper enclosures.
 Building a display stack from scratch can eat up significant amounts of time and effort.

 - Find a reliable supplier for hardware and firmware.
 Preferably this is a supplier with a lot of experience in deploying e-paper in the field.

 - Try to work with experienced partners.
 E-paper digital signage know-how is an acquired skillset, and you should leverage that know-how when working on a project.